DevasenaInupakutika/2014-07-10-Nottingham/R/Data_Analysis_R.md

 * Use # some kind of explanation to add comments to programs.
 * Use `mean()`, `max()`, `min()` and `sd()` to calculate simple statistics.
 * Update vectors using append
-* Write a simple for loop
-* Use base R and the `ggplot2` library for creating simple visualizations.